ALLIED WAR GRAVES WERKENDAM

 LANCASTER LM 508 SR-F

-Sergeant Duff is buried in Werkendam.
-In the autumn of 2014, the wreck of the Lancaster was excavated.
-The remains of Sergeant John Keogh were found here.
-He was buried on June 30, 2016 at the cemetery in Werkendam.
-More information about Sergeant Duff and Sergeant Keogh can be found under the button "crew".
+In 2014, the wreck of the Lancaster was excavated.
+The remains of Keogh were found in the wreckage.
+He was buried with military honours on June 30, 2016 in the Wekendam Protestant Cemetery.

 VICKERS WELLINGTON HE 244 AS-D